 Interest on Arrears

 The legal agreements for leasehold flats and freehold houses on the Estate have slightly different provisions on charges, which are referred to throughout this website as service charges for simplicity.
 In flat agreements terms include rent, rates, taxes, duties, charges, assessments outgoings and impositions, while the period allowed for payment is 14 days.
 In house agreements terms include rent, annual maintenance provision and service contribution, while the period allowed for payment is 21 days.
 Both types of agreement provide that interest may be levied on service charge payments overdue after the period allowed for payment at 4% above the Midland Bank (now HSBC) base rate.
 Because arrears were increasing, property owners agreed at the 2013 Annual General Meeting (PDF, 31kb) that interest could be charged if the situation did not improve.
 Regrettably it did not so, from 1 July 2014, interest may be charged on service and other charges from the end of the period allowed for payment when arrears are collected.

-The rate of interest on arrears changes automatically with bank base rates and is 4.5% at 11 May 2017.
+The rate of interest on arrears changes automatically with bank base rates and increased from 4.25% to 4.5% on 2 November 2017.

 At the Annual General Meeting on 1 December 2010, shareholders decided that the company would take advantage of the exemptions available to it as a small company and no longer have its accounts audited, to reduce costs.
 In addition, the accounting governing bodies decided that the treatment of service charges should be changed.
 For these reasons, accounts from financial year 2010-11 on are in a different format from those previously.
 To allow comparison of costs and reserves between years, as agreed by shareholders, since the change the accountant produces a separate service charge statement as well as the company financial statement.